NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/InteractiveSegmentation/README.md

 ## TODO
 1. Currently, the segmentation does not update when a non-target label is beeing modified
+2. Updating the graph costs when the beta parameter is modified (building the graph is time consuming, maybe create a dedicated button to rebuild the graph when beta changes?)
-2. Clean code and group source files in single folder
+3. Clean code and group source files in single folder
-3. Learn how to make downladable extension
+4. Learn how to make downladable extension

 # Illustrations